rileyscag09-hash/NHS-Management-/README.md

 Small Discord bot for your NHS server with:

 - Welcome embeds in channel `1485780276239143006`
-- Kick and ban slash commands with DM embeds
+- Kick and ban slash commands with DM embeds, restricted to server administrators
 - Verification embed with a Melonly button in channel `1486873233377460437`

 ## Setup